Makes: 6 Dosas

 Note: After preparing, say two dosas the batter will become thick.
 At that time add some more water to make the batter thin.
 Simultaneously check the salt and add if required.

 Heat a flat griddle.
 Mix the batter with a ladle well.
 When the griddle is hot take a ladle full of batter and start pouring it from one edge of the griddle.
 Do not spread the batter as you do in case of a regular dosa.
-Pour in circular motion and fill the gaps to get round & even dosa.
-Pour 3 to 4 tsps of oil all along and on the dosa.
+Pour in circular motion and observe that batter spreads on the griddle unevenly with so many holes.
+To get round shaped dosa, fill the gaps with batter.
+Pour 2tsps of oil all around the edge of dosa and pour 2tsps of oil on the dosa.
 Sprinkle some chopped onions and chopped coriander leaves on the dosa.
 Spread with a flat ladle so that the oil evenly coats the entire dosa.
 Similarly the onions and coriander will stick to the dosa.
 When the dosa is golden at the bottom, turn it.
-Fry the other side also for some time so that the dosa will be crisp.
-When the dosa is fried well turn it and place some Potato curry in the centre.
+Fry the dosa on the other side also for some time so that it becomes crisp.
+When the dosa is fried well turn it and place some potato curry in the centre.
 Fold the dosa around the curry into a roll and serve hot with ginger chutney.
+When this dosa is served with potato curry and chutney then it becomes ravva masala dosa and if the dosa is just served with chutney then it is ravva dosa.
 You can even fold the dosa around the curry in a triangular shape.
+Make dosa and place potato curry in the centre of dosa.
+Fold a third of the dosa from one side over the curry and then fold a third of the dosa from the other side and fold the remaining third of the dosa to form a parcel shaped dosa.
 Use your imagination and fold it decoratively so that the dosa will look attractive to serve.

 Points to Remember: